mandrasch/ddev-pull-wp-generator/README.md

 This is a frontend generator for https://github.com/mandrasch/ddev-pull-wp-scripts, which generate DDEV config files to pull a WordPress site.

-This repository only contains information about the frontend generator, please see https://github.com/mandrasch/ddev-pull-wp-scripts for the main project information.
+This repository only contains information about the frontend generator, please see ddev-pull-wp-script for the main project information: https://github.com/mandrasch/ddev-pull-wp-scripts

 - State: _Work in progress_
 - Live: **https://ddev-pull-wp.mandrasch.eu/**